Beltag-Paula/TicTacToeGame/README.md

 Conclusion

    The Tic Tac Toe game code provided above serves as a simple and functional implementation of the classic game.
 While it demonstrates fundamental programming concepts and logic, it may require further enhancements to provide a more engaging and customizable gaming experience.
 Introducing features such as a graphical user interface, better AI strategies, adjustable board sizes, and multiplayer support could make it a more versatile and enjoyable game.

+2 Main2MinMaxAlgorithm.java Overview
+This is the second version of the Tic Tac Toe game code.
+Similar to the first version, it provides a command-line implementation of the game, where the player competes against the computer.
+However, this version utilizes the Minimax algorithm to make the computer's moves more strategic and difficult to predict.
+Code Structure

+    Import Statements: The code includes the same import statements as the first version to bring in necessary classes from the java.util package.

+    Global Variables: The program has the same global variables as the first version:
+        playerPositions: An ArrayList to store positions chosen by the player.
+        computerPositions: An ArrayList to store positions chosen by the computer.
+        gameOver: A boolean variable to track whether the game is over or still in progress.

+    printGameBoard Method: This method is responsible for printing the current state of the game board on the console, just like in the first version.

+    placePosition Method: This method is used to place a symbol ('X' or 'O') on the game board at the specified position, as in the first version.

+    checkWinner Method: This method is also the same as in the first version and checks for a winner or a tie condition in the current game state.

+    Minimax Algorithm:
+        The second version introduces the Minimax algorithm to enhance the computer's moves.
+        The Minimax algorithm is a recursive search algorithm used to determine the best possible move for the computer in a two-player, zero-sum game (like Tic Tac Toe).
+        The algorithm explores all possible moves and assigns scores to each possible outcome (win, lose, or draw).
+        Based on these scores, the computer selects the best move that maximizes its chances of winning or minimizing the player's chances of winning.

+    isMovesLeft Method: This method checks whether there are any empty positions left on the game board.

+    evaluate Method: This method evaluates the game board and returns a score based on the winning conditions.

+    minimax Method: The core of the Minimax algorithm, this method recursively evaluates all possible moves and returns the best possible score for the current player.

+    findBestMove Method: This method utilizes the Minimax algorithm to find the best possible move for the computer.
+It returns the position (1 to 9) where the computer should place its symbol.

+Pros

+    Strategic Computer Moves: The introduction of the Minimax algorithm makes the computer's moves more strategic, providing a challenging experience for the player.

+    Strong AI: The computer's moves are no longer random but instead calculated to maximize its chances of winning or forcing a draw.

+    More Challenging Gameplay: The improved computer AI can lead to longer and more engaging gameplay sessions.

+    Unpredictable Computer Behavior: The computer's moves are no longer easily predictable, adding an element of surprise to the game.

+    Same Simplicity and Modularity: The structure of the code remains simple and modular, making it easy to understand and maintain.

+Cons

+    Command-Line Interface: The game still lacks a graphical user interface, which may limit its appeal to players who prefer visually appealing games.

+    Limited Customization: Like the first version, this version also lacks configurability options, such as changing symbols or board size.

+Conclusion

+The second version of the Tic Tac Toe game code presents an improved experience over the first version by introducing the Minimax algorithm to control the computer's moves.
+This version offers stronger AI, providing a more challenging gameplay experience for the player.
+However, it still retains the limitations of a command-line interface and lack of customization options.
+Overall, this version demonstrates the application of a strategic algorithm to enhance a simple game and provides a good foundation for further development into a more sophisticated and user-friendly Tic Tac Toe game.